juanlessa/drunk-flavor-back/README.md

 ### node.js

 To run our API locally, you will need to have Node.js 16 or higher installed on your machine.
-To install MongoDB on macOS, execute the command below.
+To install Node.js on macOS, execute the command below.

 ```shell
 brew install node